Newborn blood spot screening

 Counselling patients

-It is the health professional’s responsibility to explain to parents and offer screening for their baby.
+It is the health professional’s responsibility to explain NBS screening to parents and to offer it for their baby.

 Babies who are premature or are admitted to a neonatal unit will have additional recommendations for screening.